Stephenie Meyer owns Twilight :)

 I knew I couldn't draw it.
 Not right away, at least.
 And it was silly, because I had known this topic would come up sooner or later – I knew I should already know how I felt about everything.

 Trying to solve my thoughts, I eventually decided to speak my mind.
 Honesty was the best policy.
 Wasn't it?

 "I'm still trying to grasp at the fact that you're back," I confessed, searching Carlisle's eyes.
 "And I'm still going through all that stuff you told me in the park a few days ago.
 About the real reason why you left Forks, and... everything.
 It's not easy to instantly change the way you think about something if you've believed everything to be entirely otherwise for several years."

-Carlisle nodded, a regretful frown furrowing his brow.
+Carlisle nodded.
 "I understand."
 He gazed down at the pavement so I couldn't see his expression.

 "I still may be confused about everything," I continued, causing him to glance at me again.
 "But I know that I have nothing against you being here.
 I'm just not sure how you feel about it.
 I don't know if you're apologizing for your presence because you aren't sure how I feel about you being here, or are you regretting the fact that you have to be here.
 And it makes this even more confusing."
 I paused, looking into Carlisle's darkening amber eyes.
 "And if you feel like you want to watch over me from distance and not interact with me... that's fine.
 This doesn't have to be about anything more than that if you don't want to."

 I took a deep breath, beginning to run out of air.